 I started my nightly ritual as normal, this time adding in ''Sweet Dreams''.
 I found the sachets really easy to use.
-There was no need for running around trying to find scissors or hopelessly trying to tear at the top corner to find it won't budge until suddenly there is one huge split down the middle and the contents are everywhere- I'm sure we have all been there.
-The packaging has been ideally designed, simply fold the packet in half and squeeze into a glass of water.
+There was no need for running around trying to find scissors or hopelessly trying to tear at the top corner to find it won't budge until suddenly there is one huge split down the middle and the contents are everywhere—I'm sure we have all been there.
+The packaging has been ideally designed; simply fold the packet in half and squeeze it into a glass of water.

-After around half an hour I started noticing the effects of the drink taking place, I began to get drowsy for once managed to sleep through the whole night without waking up.
-For this reason I believe Sweet Dreams is a great product because despite failing to chase away my anxieties I did manage to get a good sleep for once.
+After around half an hour, I started noticing the effects of the drink taking place, I began to get drowsy and managed to sleep through the whole night without waking up.
+For this reason, I believe Sweet Dreams is a great product because despite failing to chase away my anxieties, I did manage to get a good sleep for once.

 The second water enhancer I decided to try was the ''Happiness'' sachet, designed to help to express feelings of joy and delight.